BestTimesToVisit.com Logo

 safety

 Mountain safety is paramount.
-Before hiking, check weather forecasts (Météo-France is a reliable source) and trail conditions.
-Always let someone know your hiking plans, including your estimated return time.
-Carry a fully charged mobile phone, even if you have limited service in some areas.
+Always check weather forecasts before heading out on any hikes, even short ones, and be aware of changing conditions.
+Inform someone of your hiking plans, including your route and estimated return time.
+Carry a fully charged mobile phone, even if you have limited service, for emergencies.

 culture